anelso38/TwitterTextCaptureAndAnalysis/README.md

   - This script pulls data from Twitter based on a search string, a timeline (start data and end date), and number of tweets you want to recieve.

   - Read the requirements and details for this script below:
-    -Add your twitter API key in the script.
-You can generate one using https://apps.twitter.com/ -Run twitter.py , input the required details to generate the output file
+  -- Add your twitter API key in the script.
+You can generate one using https://apps.twitter.com/ -- Run twitter.py , input the required details to generate the output file
-    -The output file contains user name, time, tweet, retweet_count, and the followers for the user
+  -- The output file contains user name, time, tweet, retweet_count, and the followers for the user

 - - - - - - - - - - -
 Run the functions below after pulling the data from Twitter in the above script